-"The Sound" feat.
+"The Sound" ft.
 Uhuru & DJ Buckz

 Davido connected with South African collective Uhuru and DJ Buckz for 2015's "The Sound."
 The Sesan-directed music video for the single follow Davido to Dubai, where he skydives and drives Lambos in the desert.

-"The Money" feat.
+"The Money" ft.
 Olamide

 2015's "The Money" saw the singer link up with another Nigerian star, Olamide, for a more material dance floor anthem.
 That beat bangs though.

-"Tchelete (Goodlife)" feat.
+"Tchelete (Goodlife)" ft.
 Mafikizolo

 In another West-meets-South collaboration, Davido and South African house duo Mafikizolo got together for 2014's "Tchelete," a pure celebration of the good life.

-"Naughty" feat.
+'Naughty' ft.
 DJ Arafat

-Davido teamed up with Ivorian star DJ Arafat for the addictive "Naughty," a fusion of afro-pop beats and Arafat's signature coupé décalé sound.
+Davido teamed up with late Ivorian star DJ Arafat for the addictive "Naughty," a fusion of afro-pop beats and Arafat's signature coupé décalé sound.

 Davido's most high-profile collaboration in the American market saw him joined by Meek Mill for "Fans Mi."
-The singer described the track's Sesan-directed visual as "the biggest video of his career."
+The singer once described the track's Sesan-directed visual as "the biggest video of his career."
 They follow Davido and the Maybach Music rapper engaging in what very much look like illegal activities, but turn out to be prep work for pounded yam.

 The Kiddominant-produced "Dodo" was released in 2015 as another single from the long-awaited The Baddest.
 "If you're fortunate for your crush to fall in love with you.
 Your best crush in life is called Dodo," its description reads.